Mass spectra and strong decays of charmed and charmed-strange mesons: Discussion

 In the $D$-meson family, our predicted mass of $D(2^3P_2)$ is $M=2955$ MeV, which is consistent with the predictions in Refs.~\cite{Li:2010vx,Liu:2015uya,Liu:2016efm,Godfrey:2015dva,Zeng:1994vj}.
 Our predicted strong decay properties have been shown in Table~\ref{DDecay2Pwave}.
 We find that the $D(2^3P_2)$ state is a relatively narrow state with a width of

 and dominantly decays into the $D\pi $ and $D^*\rho $ final states with branching fractions $26.9\%$ and $21.4\%$, respectively.
 There are some differences between the predictions in this work and those obtained with the SHO wave function in our previous work~\cite{Xiao:2014ura}, where the decay rate into $D\pi $ is tiny.
-In Fig.~\ref{D23P2betaRunning}, we plot the $D\pi $ and $D^*\pi $ partial widths together with their ratio as functions of the size parameter $\beta_{eff}$ of the $2^3P_2$ state around the genuine value $\beta_{eff}=0.391$ GeV extracted from the potential model.
-It is found that the decay properties are very sensitive to the detail of the wave function of $D(2^3P_2)$, the partial widths of $D\pi $ and $D^*\pi $ are strongly suppressed if one takes $\beta_{eff}=0.45$ GeV as that adopted for the SHO wave function~\cite{Xiao:2014ura}.
+It indicates that the decay properties are sensitive to the details of the wave function of $D(2^3P_2)$.
+Furthermore, to see the dependence of the decay properties of $D(2^3P_2)$ on its mass, we also plot the main partial widths and the total width as functions of the mass in Fig.~\ref{DDs2PwaveMirunning}.
+It is found that the partial and total decay widths increase smoothly with the mass.
+With a mass uncertainty of $50$ MeV, the total width of $D(2^3P_2)$ varies in the range of $\sim 140-260$ MeV.
 The decay properties predicted within various models show large model dependencies.
 Within the $^3P_0$ model the width of $D(2^3P_2)$ is predicted to be in the range of $\Gamma \simeq15 - 120$ MeV~\cite{Godfrey:2015dva,Sun:2013qca,Song:2015fha}.

 From the point of view of mass, the $D_J^*(3000)$ resonance with a natural parity observed by the LHCb collaboration in 2013~\cite{LHCb:2013jjb} might be a candidate of the $D(2^3P_2)$ state.
 Our predicted mass $M=2955$ MeV of $D(2^3P_2)$ is close to the measured value $M_{exp}=3008.1\pm4.0$ MeV of $D_J^*(3000)$.
 Taking $D_J^*(3000)$ as the $D(2^3P_2)$ state, we further study its strong decay properties, our results are listed in Table~\ref{DJStars(3000)as23P2}.
 It is found that $D_J^*(3000)$ should dominantly decay into the $D\pi$ channel with a branching fraction of $25\%$, which is consistent with the observations.
 However, our predicted width,